syndesisio/fuse-online-install/README.md

                               if it already exists.
-By default, install into the current project (without deleting) -w --watch                    Wait until the installation has completed -o --open                     Open Fuse Online after installation (implies --watch) --camel-k                  Install also the camel-k operator
+By default, install into the current project (without deleting) -w --watch                    Wait until the installation has completed -o --open                     Open Fuse Online after installation (implies --watch) --datavirt                 Install Data Virtualizations.
-                              (version is optional)
-   --camel-k-options "opts"   Options used when installing the camel-k operator.
-                              Use quotes and start with a space before appending the options.
-   --datavirt                 Install Data Virtualizations.
    --help                     This help message
 -v --verbose                  Verbose logging